-In \cite[Section 2.3.2]{cioffogadduccitrottataxonomy} we already tackled the issue of characterising instances of the monad semiring such that the associated Keisli categories are either Markov of restriction categories.
-We recall here those results, further showing how the newly introduced monads can be characterised in terms of the properties of the underlying semiring.
+In \cite[Section 2.3.2]{cioffogadduccitrottataxonomy} we tackled the issue of characterising instances of the semiring monad such that the associated Kleisli categories are either Markov or cartesian restriction categories.
+We recall those results, showing how the newly introduced monads are characterised by the properties of the underlying semiring.